bitkill/blea2mqtt/README.md

 A service to read Bluetooth low energy sensors in nodejs.

+## Required
+ - nodejs (`brew install node` or `apt install nodejs`)
+ - a bluetooth modem capable of BLE

 ## Getting started

-Before running this, keep in mind that this was tested with ubuntu and mac os in mind.
+Before running this, keep in mind that this was tested with ubuntu and macOS in mind.

-To run this in mac os:
+To run this in macOS:

 Go to `System Preferences` > `Security & Privacy` > `Privacy (tab)` > `Bluetooth`
 and add your terminal of choice to the list of allowed apps.